-In December 2019, undergraduate business students from Wilfrid Laurier University's Lazaridis School of Business and Economics finished in third place at the Hunter’s Dream Global Business Challenge (GBCC) hosted at Ritsumeikan Asia Pacific University, in Beppu City, Oita, Japan.
+In December 2019, undergraduate business students from Wilfrid Laurier University's Lazaridis School of Business and Economics finished in third place at the Global Business Case Challenge (GBCC) hosted at Ritsumeikan Asia Pacific University, in Beppu City, Oita, Japan.

 “We have never attended this competition before and the cultural differences and language challenges required significant learning," said faculty advisor to the team, Sofy Carayannopoulos, associate professor of policy.
 "The students invested substantial time and effort through the fall to make it happen.”

 Bachelor of Business Administration (BBA) students on the team included Kathryn Porretta, Ruslan Nikolaev, Daniel Roytman and Alexandru Pantea.
 The team was accompanied by coach Srin Sridharan, BBA/BMath '14, partner at Waypoint Investment Partners.

 "Our students received praise from all their competitor universities, professors and local judges for the quality and relevance of their solutions and for bringing great reputation and brand lift to the Lazaridis School,” said Sridharan.

 GBCC is Japan’s first and only international undergraduate business case competition.
 GBCC differentiates itself by following core concepts of diversity, synergy, innovation, mentorship and the Japanese concept of Ichigo Ichie.
 The competition aimed to provide students, sponsors, APU and communities in Japan with long-term benefits designed to reward their hard work and participation.